-Your air conditioner is chugging away through another Memphis summer and all of sudden the cool air stops blasting.
-You call an air conditioning professional to come to your home and take a look and by the time it’s all said and done you’re going to have to pay a chuck of change for the repair.
+Your air conditioner is working away through another Memphis summer and all of sudden the cool air stops blasting.
+You call an air conditioning expert to come to your home and inspect your system and by the time it’s all said and done you’re going to have to pay a chuck of change for the repair.
 So at what point should you call it a day and just upgrade your current AC equipment?

-Clearly the older your system gets, the more it’s likely to fail and lose efficiency.
-Air conditioners over ten years old are now much less efficient than the current energy-efficient models available today.
-Additionally, if your system is more than 15 years old, you are probably going to invest more money over time to keep it functioning than if you just invested in a new, energy-efficient air conditioner.
+Clearly as your system ages it’s likely to malfunction and lose efficiency.
+Air conditioning systems over ten years old are now much less efficient than the current energy-efficient models available today.
+Additionally, if your system is more than 15 years old, you are probably going to put in more money over time to keep it functioning than if you just invested in a new, energy-efficient air conditioning system.

-To piggyback on the statement above, ultimately it’s going to start costing more to replace parts and mend issues than it would to just buy a new air conditioner.
-Another issue to remember is R-22, the typical refrigerant for old cooling equipment, is being withdrawn from the market for the welfare of the environment.
+To continue with the statement above, ultimately it’s going to cost more to invest in new parts and mend issues than it would to just buy a new A/C. Another issue to remember is R-22, the typical refrigerant for old cooling equipment, is being withdrawn from the market for the well-being of the environment.
 If your air conditioner was produced before 2010, you will soon see a spike in the charge for your refrigerant until you replace your system.

-Engineering is always developing and with that comes more energy-efficient AC equipment.
+Engineering is constantly advancing and with that comes more energy-efficient A/C systems.
 Systems now tend to cost less to run because they can cool the home more efficiently, decreasing your energy bills – and who doesn’t enjoy that?

-To set-up a no-charge in-home estimate to replace your old inefficient air conditioning system, call Service Experts Heating & Air Conditioning at 901-235-1196.
-We will visit your home, evaluate your current cooling system, and go over all of your options with you so you can make the ideal selection for your home.
-For more information about if now is the best time to upgrade, download our free Home Heating and Cooling for Dummies eBook.
+To set-up a no-charge in-home estimate to replace your current inefficient air conditioning system, call Service Experts Heating & Air Conditioning at 901-235-1196.
+We will visit your home, evaluate your current AC system, and go over all of your options with you so you can make the ideal selection for your home.
+For more information on if now is the right time to upgrade, download our free Home Heating and Cooling for Dummies eBook.